Afra-Felix/WAMP-Electron-Example/README.md

 The below example is an attempt to run Javascript WAMP clients using Electron.

 Download electron from http://electron.atom.io/.
-Prebuild binaries available are here https://github.com/atom/electron/releases
+Prebuild binaries  are available here https://github.com/atom/electron/releases Download the suitable binary for your OS.

-Extract the zip file and run the electron application.
+Extract the zip file and run the electron application by double click or ./electron.

 # WAMP Router
 a WAMP router (crossbar / bonefish) should run at port 8080 using the realm 'crossbardemo'